plandrover/todo_app/README.md

 # To-do app Flutter

-A productivity tool that allows users to kep track of important tasks.
+A productivity tool that allows users to keep track of important tasks.